Best Beard Trimmer of 2021

-The Hatteker Beard Trimmer is a full-function, comprehensive male grooming tool.
-It includes trimming heads of a couple different sizes, fixed and adjustable guards, an electric razor, and a rotary nose/ear hair trimmer attachment.
+The Hatteker Cordless Trimmer is a full-featured, comprehensive male grooming tool.
 We especially like that most of the attachments and accessories can be stored in the included charging stand.
 If you have the space and use your grooming tools regularly, the Hatteker stand will make that even easier.
+It includes trimming heads of a couple of different sizes, fixed and adjustable guards, an electric razor, and a rotary nose/ear hair trimmer attachment.

-The Andis 32400 is a simple beard trimmer.
+The Andis Slimline Pro T-Blade is a simple beard trimmer.
 It cuts well and can be equipped with one of a few different length guards.
 It comes with a stand-up charger for ready placement on a shelf or in a powered cabinet.
 This trimmer shines for precise detail work on facial hair.

 Why You Should Trust Us

-Our testing involved a combination of "real world" use and objective test.
-Real world use meant trying the devices for a variety of grooming tasks, regrowing the beards, and then testing again.
+Our testing involved a combination of "real-world" use and objective tests.
+Real-world use meant trying the devices for various grooming tasks, regrowing the beards, and then testing again.
 We tested and compared cutting effectiveness, power systems, ergonomics, ease of cleaning, and versatility.
 Formalized tests included side-by-side comparisons of basic cutting tasks and a head-to-head battery life run-down for all those that run on batteries.

 Analysis and Test Results

-Most of our testing took place in "real world" scenarios.
+Most of our testing took place in "real-world" scenarios.
 We cut, let it grow, and cut it again.
 We complemented our anecdotal findings with thorough and objective examinations.
-What we found will help you make your purchase decision.

 Determining how well a product cuts is as simple as using it.
 Cutting effectiveness is also a product of well you maintain your trimmer.
 The easier it is to maintain, the more likely you are actually going to do regular upkeep.
 Parts that are user-serviceable and replaceable will keep your trimmer cutting better, longer.
-We know from years of using trimmers like these that all will wear at some rate.
+We know from years of using trimmers that all will wear at some rate.
 A product with multiple cutting heads included (usually of different sizes) will keep its cutting performance longer as you rotate through the different options.

-Among the battery-powered options we found a range of performance.
-To test, we simply charged them all and then let them run out altogether.
+Among the battery-powered options, we found a range of performance.
+To test, we simply charged them all and then ran them until they were out of juice.
 The buzzing drove us nuts, but we gathered valuable data.
-The Philips Norelco 7750 motored on for a remarkable six hours and 15 minutes.
-The big middle of the pack was between two and four hours.
+The Philips Norelco 7000 motored on for a remarkable six hours and 15 minutes.
+The middle of the pack was between two and four hours.
 Two lasted less than two hours.

-The Remington MB4700 died at 1:45.
-The Hatteker Beard Trimmer faded out at 1:15, but includes the test's only charging/organizational stand.
-If your bathroom has shelf space for it, you can set up the Hatteker to live, handy, and always charged up, organized amongst its attachments and guards.
-This mitigates, at least somewhat, the lesser battery life.
+The Hatteker Beard Trimmer faded out at 1:15 but includes the test's only charging/organizational stand.
+If your bathroom has shelf space for it, you can set up the Hatteker to always be charged up and organized amongst its attachments and guards.

 The Wahl Peanut is small, but the cord serves to help you stabilize it in hand.
-The Gillette is also quite small.
-The Remington and Hatteker trimmers are a little bigger than ideal, while the Andis is similar in size to the Wahl All-in-One but is smoother and more slippery.
-The waterproof Braun is a good size, but smooth and slippery on the outside.
+The Remington and Hatteker trimmers are a little bigger than ideal, while the Andis Slimline is similar in size to the Wahl All-in-One but is smoother and more slippery.
+The waterproof Braun 9-in-1 is a good size but smooth and slippery on the outside.

 Ease of Cleaning

 We mainly scored the "cleanability" of beard trimmers by how easy it was to get the cutting head on and off.
-If it goes on and off easier, your job of cleaning will go more smoothly.
+If it's easy to remove and replace, your job of cleaning will go more smoothly.
 The Hatteker head goes on and off very easily.
-The Braun 5544 head comes on and off easily and the whole thing is waterproof.
+The Braun 9-in-1 head comes on and off easily, and the whole thing is waterproof.
 Most trimmers have heads that are removed and then replaced with at least some amount of fiddling.
 This is what we might call average ease of cleaning.
-The Phillips Norelco, Wahl All-in-One, and Wahl Peanut fall into this average category, among others.
-The head of the Gillette only comes partway off but it can be blown or rinsed off from this dislodged position.
-The head of the Andis 32400 does not come off at all, making it very hard to remove clumps.
+Both the Phillips Norelco 3000 and 7000, Wahl All-in-One, and Wahl Peanut fall into this average category, among others.
+The head of the Andis Slimline does not come off at all, making it very hard to remove clumps.

 Versatility refers to how many different tasks each trimmer is capable of performing.
 Does it cut your beard off entirely, and that's it?
 Or can the blade be "guarded" to leave some hair length?
 Are there other attachments like an electric razor or nose hair trimmer?
 Can you use it in the shower?
 Some even have interchangeable blades with different widths to give you more precision with detailed work.
 Some are even capable of full-blown haircuts.

-The most versatile "beard trimmers" are really comprehensive all-body "manscaping" tools.
+The most versatile "beard trimmers" are comprehensive all-body "manscaping" tools.
 You can do full hair cuts and grooming with the Hatteker Beard Trimmer, Philips Norelco 7000, almost all of the Wahl options, and the Braun 9-in-1.
 All four of these include many different guard options, multiple head widths, electric razors, and rotary nose/ear hair trimmers.
-Their versatility greatly exceeds that of the remaining options.
+Their versatility dramatically exceeds that of the remaining options.

-With a few minor exceptions, the remaining products are essentially cutting heads with a few guards (or a range of adjustment in one or two guards).
-In addition to guards, the Gillette All Purpose Styler includes a click-on razor head.
+With a few minor exceptions, the remaining products are essentially cutting heads with a few guards (or a range of adjustments in one or two guards).